-Component Description (1) Gaming macro keys Allow you to create different gaming key combinations when used alone or with the fn, ctrl, alt, or shift keys.
-NOTE: See HP OMEN Command Center on page 15 for more information.
-(2) esc key Displays system information when pressed in combination with the $\ensuremath{\text{fn}}$ key.
-(3) fn key Executes frequently-used system functions when pressed in combination with the fn key.
+Component Description (1) esc key Displays system information when pressed in combination with the fn key.
+(2) fn key Executes specific functions when pressed in combination with another key.
+(3) # Windows key Opens the Start menu.
+NOTE: Pressing the Windows key again will close the Start menu.
+(4) Action keys Execute frequently used system functions when pressed in combination with the fn key.
 See Action keys on page 12 .
-(4) Windows key Opens the Start menu. •• NOTE: Pressing the Windows key again will close the Start menu.
-(5) Action keys Execute frequently used system functions.
-NOTE: On select products, the f5 action key turns the keyboard backlight feature off or on.
-(6) ٠.
-Airplane mode key (also referred to as the wireless button) Turns the airplane mode and wireless feature on or off.
-7 NOTE: A wireless network must be set up before a wireless connection is possible.
-(7) OMEN key Opens the OMEN Command Center software.
-(8) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(5) + Airplane mode key (also referred to as the wireless button) Turns the airplane mode and wireless feature on or off.
+NOTE: A wireless network must be set up before a wireless connection is possible.
+(6) Opens the OMEN Command Center software.
+(7) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.